Can you put Posts onto Pages in Blogger?home page", and asked how to put posts onto different pages in their blog.

 You can also add other items (eg individual Posts, or even Bllogger's static "pages" if you really must have them - see why I don't like them!) - see the menu bar at the top of this site for an example of this.

-3 If you don't want all posts to appear on the "home page" was well as the topic pages, set your home page to show zero posts, by setting "Number of posts on main page:" = 0 on:
+If you don't want your posts to appear on the "home page" was well as the topic pages, then there are two possibilities:

 Don't forget to test your blog, to make sure that the menu bar is working how you expect it to and that it looks OK, in all the browsers that your readers are actually using.